databendlabs/databend-jdbc/README.md

 - `inputStream`: The input stream of the file data to load
 - `fileSize`: The size of the file being loaded
 - `loadMethod`: LoadMethod.STREAMING or LoadMethod.STAGE
-  - `STAGE`: first upload file to a special path in user stage, then load the file in stage in to table,
-        - limited by the max object size of storage of the stage.
+  - `STAGE`: first upload file to a special path in user stage, then load the file in stage in to table, Limited by the max object size of storage of the stage.
+    - the upload method is determined by connection parameter `presigned_url_disabled`.
   - `STREAMING` load data to while transforming data in one http request.
-        - limited by server memory when load large Parquet/Orc file, whose meta is at the file end.
+Limited by server memory when load large Parquet/Orc file, whose meta is at the file end.

 **Returns:** Number of rows successfully loaded